-Not many know that the Republic Genoa indeed ruled over Crete for a short period of times before passing to the hands of the Venetians.
+Not many know that the Republic Genoa indeed ruled over Crete for a short period of time before passing to the hands of the Venetians.
 Instead, we do know that in 1626, Francesco Morosini, the Captain-General of the Venetian forces in Crete, ordered special works to make it a safer and stronger castle, which had been damaged during an earthquake in 1508.

 Ierapetra fell to Turks in 1647, while the fortress was undergoing reconstruction.
 Its name derives from the Turkish word Koules, which means tower in Turkish.
 The well-preserved facilities usually host cultural events, especially during the summer.

 The Archaeological Museum of Ierapetra

 If you walk towards the opposite end of the seaside promenade, you will find the Ottoman school or Mehtepi.
 This beautiful building is part of the town’s history.
 It was built for the Turkish kids of Ierapetra in 1899 after Crete liberated from the Ottoman rule.